TusharRakheja/DataVisualization/README.md

 To reproduce the results:

-* DataAPI.java accesses an online database (http://www.planecrashinfo.com/database.htm) and obtains the needed data.
+* Data.java accesses an online database (http://www.planecrashinfo.com/database.htm) and obtains the needed data.
 Exports a .tsv file.

 * The file is then supposed to be cleaned up in Excel.
 Remove the extra columns and column names, leaving only the dates and the fatalities.